cdancy/bitbucket-rest/README.md

       <classifier>sources|tests|javadoc|all</classifier> (Optional)
     </dependency>

-**Note**: You need to have bintray maven repository configured to be able to pull bitbucket-rest dependency.

 ### Maven repository Configuration:

 * Download a sample settings.xml file that has configured profile to pull from the correct maven repository using this link: [settings.xml](https://bintray.com/repo/downloadMavenRepoSettingsFile/downloadSettings?repoPath=%2Fcdancy%2Fjava-libraries)